yanana/scala-style/files/multi_unit_files.rst

 Multi-Unit Files
 ----------------

-Despite what was said above, there are some important situations which warrent the inclusion of multiple compilation units within a single file.
+Despite what was said above, there are some important situations which warrant the inclusion of multiple compilation units within a single file.
 One common example is that of a sealed trait and several sub-classes (often emulating the ADT language feature available in functional languages)::